Icinga/icingaweb2-module-training/doc/10-The-Icinga-PHP-Library.md

 Some notes regarding the example above:

 * This controller extends a new class, the `CompatController`.
-It is provided by ipl-web and acts as a compatibility layer between Icinga Web and the ipl
+It is provided by `ipl-web` and acts as a compatibility layer between Icinga Web and the IPL
 * It also uses a trait, `SearchControls`.
-This is also provided by ipl-web and implements initialization methods for the `SearchBar` and the `SearchEditor`, widgets we will use later on
+This is also provided by `ipl-web` and implements initialization methods for the `SearchBar` and the `SearchEditor`, widgets we will use later on

-* `getDb()` returns the database connection to be used in various places.
+`getDb()` returns the database connection to be used in various places.
 If you are not using sqlite, update this according to your backend

 The following additional configuration options might be useful to you:

   * `host`
   * `port`
   * `username`